jaysoncamba/cart_rules/README.md

 ---

 ## ✨ Future Enhancements
+* Add pages for adding rule and products
+* Convert cart service object into model
 * Allow multiple rules per product with prioritization
 * Support time-limited promotions and rule expiration
 * Currency configuration and support for international pricing

----